tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">identificationVerificationStatus</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/iri/identificationVerificationStatus">http://rs.tdwg.org/dwc/iri/identificationVerificationStatus</a></td></tr>
     <tr><td>Definition</td><td>A categorical indicator of the extent to which the taxonomic identification has been verified to be correct.</td></tr>
-    <tr><td>Comments</td><td>Terms in the dwciri namespace are intended to be used in RDF with non-literal objects.
+    <tr><td>Comments</td><td>Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.
 Recommended best practice is to use a controlled vocabulary such as that used in HISPID and ABCD.</td></tr>
     <tr><td>Examples</td><td></td></tr>
   </tbody>
 </table>